ckavili/mnist-fashion/README.md

 ## 🏃‍➡️ How to run?

-1) Log in to OpenShift AI and get your own Data Science Project.
+1) Log in to OpenShift AI and go to a Data Science Project.

 2) Run the first Notebook [0_basic_ray.ipynb](./0_basic_ray.ipynb) to verify that you are able to create a RayCluster.

 3) Run the second Notebook [1_cluster_job_client.ipynb](./1_cluster_job_client.ipynb) to train the model by leveraging distributed training capability.
 It might take some time for the submitted job to switch from Pending state to Running state.